hunterjackson/docs/source/hazelcast.rst

 The Sink supports:

-1. :ref:`The KCQL routing querying <kcql>` - Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to Hazelcast.
+1. :ref:`The KCQL routing querying <kcql>` - Kafka topic payload field selection is supported, allowing you to have choose selection of fields or all fields written to .
 2. Topic to table routing via KCQL.
 3. Error policies for handling failures.
-4. Storing as JSON or Avro in Hazelcast via KCQL.
+4. Storing as JSON or Avro in  via KCQL.
 5. Support for writing to reliable topics and ring buffers via KCQL.

 Prerequisites
 -------------

 - Confluent 3.0.1
-- Hazelcast 3.6.4
+-  3.6.4
 - Java 1.8
 - Scala 2.11